 There are two ways that you can find P/BV of any company.
 One is to manually compute it.
 Just search for the current price of any stock and the company’s updated BVPS.

-Or you may find this information from your broker, Philippine Stock Exchange, Bloomberg, Wall Street Journal and other related investment websites.
+Or you may find this information from your stock broker, Philippine Stock Exchange, Bloomberg, Wall Street Journal and other related investment websites.

 Why use P/BV?